 Education is not the filling of a bucket, but the lighting of a fire. - W.B.
 Yeats

-When you think of intervention, does your mind jump to of paper-and-pencil, skill-and-drill activities with rote memorization?
-But intervention can be so much more dynamic.
+When you think of intervention, does your mind jump to paper-and-pencil, skill-and-drill activities with rote memorization?
+Intervention can be so much more dynamic.
 I like to think of intervention as a way to "light a fire" in my students.
 In fact, with more rigorous standards and higher expectations, it is critical that intervention motivates students, not just for the enjoyment of learning, but also to engage students in higher-order thinking.

 Intervention should meet students’ individual learning needs through their levels of readiness, learning styles, and interests.
 And it should address the depth and complexity of state standards.